 Why did VXX Going Away??

-January 30th, 2019 VXX will be delisted and will no longer trade.
+On January 30th, 2019 VXX was delisted and it no longer trades.
 It’s highly unusual, if not unprecedented for a product normally in the daily volume top 10 lists to go away.
-This post will discuss why VXX is disappearing, how Barclays, VXX’s issuer, is handling the transition, and the impacts on shareholders, options traders, and short sellers.
+This post will discuss why VXX disappeared, how Barclays, VXX’s issuer, handled the transition, and the impact on shareholders, options traders, and short sellers.

 Differences Between VXX and VXXB